 Mould spores need a moist environment in which to germinate, so many mould problems are caused by poor building maintenance and lack of ventilation, such as water leaking through windows or roofs; rising damp, which is often caused by breached, missing or damaged damp proof membranes; steam and condensation from showers, bathrooms, cooking or high air humidity; and inadequate ventilation or heating throughout the home.

-Older properties tend to suffer more than new ones, but rental properties are particularly prone.
+If you continue reading this, you will understand that the older properties tend to suffer more than new ones, but rental properties are particularly prone.
 The problem is often a matter of degree from a small patch of mould or discoloured wallpaper behind the wardrobe in the very top corner of a bedroom, to serious amounts of mould growth across walls, inside wardrobes and on clothes, furnishings, carpets and in basements.

 Aside from damage to the property, mould spores are well documented as a health risk.
 The mould fungi have been identified as the source of many health problems, including infections, asthma, allergies and sinusitis.
 Moulds produce allergens, irritants, and in some cases, toxins that may cause reactions in humans.